Become a Docent

 - Lead tours for a variety of visitors, including K–12 students, adults, college students, senior citizens, and accessibility audiences.

 - Be self-directed to prepare for tour content and methods.

 - Pass a Commonwealth of Pennsylvania background check.

 Docent Training Programs Begin Fall 2017

-To receive program updates, email the Docent Coordinator at email@example.com.
+To receive program updates, contact the Docent Programs Coordinator at email@example.com.